 In developing countries, rising enrollments in schools coupled with poor learning outcomes have put the issue of accountability at the forefront of the debate about education policy.
-Governments are increasingly developing partnerships with the private sector to help meet the goal of providing quality education to all students, regardless of their financial background.
-This evaluation will look at efforts to improve teaching in publicly-funded schools through incentives and training for teachers, and compare the results to a similar program for teachers in government-run schools.
+This evaluation looked at efforts to improve teaching through incentives and training for teachers.

 |Timeline:||2013 – 2017 (Completed, endline report pending)|

 |Researchers:||Shwetlena Sabarwal, World Bank; James Habyarimana, Georgetown University; Felipe Barrera, Harvard University|

 In 2007, Uganda became the first country in sub-Saharan Africa to implement a universal secondary education program, and between 2007 and 2013 enrollment increased from 954,000 students to over 1.36 million.
 The Government of Uganda has been exploring ways to improve teaching in often-overcrowded classrooms.
 This evaluation measured the impact of an intervention that provided teachers with feedback, practical tips and non-financial rewards as a route for encouraging better teaching.